IlanaLadis/Ilana-Website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a third-year clinical psychology Ph.D. student working with <a href="http://teachman.org/labMembers.html" target="_top">Bethany Teachman</a> at the University of Virginia.
 I also collaborate with members of the <a href="https://faculty.virginia.edu/S2HeLab/team.php" target="_top">Sensing Systems for Health Lab</a> in UVA's Engineering Department.
-My program of research broadly focuses on better understanding emotion regulation in daily life.
-I am also interested in understanding proximal risk factors for suicide using mobile technology.
+I have two broad lines of research.
+First, I am interested in better understanding emotion regulation in daily life.
+I am also interested in understanding proximal risk factors for suicide using mobile technology, with an emphasis on sleep disturbance.
+My research is supported by the National Science Foundation's Graduate Research Fellowship Program.